ChenSizhe13893461199/AMPidentifier-2.0/README.md

 This algorithm demands one-hot code matrix (sequential information，50×20), word2vec matrix (50×20) and physical/chemical descriptors matrix (91×17) as input.
 The one-hot code, Word2Vec, and physicochemical matrix can be calculated by well-annotated codes (line 64-187) in "Train_AMP_identifier2.py" via using the three .csv documents aforementioned.
 In addition, several necessary files containing pre-calculated physicochemical matrix and Word2Vec parametric file have been well prepared for user convenience, and users don't have to recalculate them again.
 They can be freely downloaded at https://pan.baidu.com/s/1pC5JM8GkOSNr36CbwGv3zg with password: 1166.

-Or you can contact author Sizhe Chen for these documents if any problems occur during the downloading.
+Or you can contact author **Sizhe Chen** for these documents if any problems occur during the downloading.
 Furthermore, the python codes for generating these files can also be found in "Train_AMP_identifier2.py", with full details discussed in our manuscript.
-We sincerely welcome any email consultation regarding our model, and we would like to provide any support when necessary (e.g. model deployment, parameters fine-tuning, etc.).
+We sincerely welcome any email consultation regarding our model, and we would like to provide technical support when necessary (e.g. model deployment, parameters fine-tuning, etc.).

 **Notes:**

 Some old laptops may struggle to operate AMPidentifier 2.0 because of memory limitations (Intel i7-10875H CPU or better processor is recommended).
 In addition, you can also copy the codes and run AMPidentifier 2.0 on the Jupyter viewer deployed on the high-performance server (e.g. CPU: Xeon(R) Gold 6430, GPU: RTX 4090, RAM: 120GB).

 We are preparing a detailed tutorial for both AMPidentifier 1.0 and AMPidentifier 2.0 (will be available soon).
-Please feel free to contact us if you have any suggestions.
+Please don't hesitate to contact us if you have any suggestions.
 Thank you for your attention.

 The model core file is also being prepared and will be uploaded to GitHub soon